microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/onedrive.md

 ## DriveItem resource

 [DriveItems](driveitem.md) are the objects inside a drive's file system.
-They can be accessed by using their **id** by using `/items/{item-id}` syntax, or by their file system path using the `/root:/path/to/item/` syntax.
+They can be accessed by their **id** by using `/items/{item-id}` syntax, or by their file system path using the `/root:/path/to/item/` syntax.

-DriveItems have _facets_ that provide data about the item's idenitty and capabilities.
+DriveItems have _facets_ that provide data about the item's identity and capabilities.

 DriveItems with a **folder** facet act as containers of items, and have a **children** reference, which points to a collection of items under the folder.